 As a part of our College Access Program, our trained staff familiarizes students with financial aid terms, the application process, and responsible borrowing through student loans.

-Destination College+ is the Fulfillment Fund’s signature, college access and success event.
+Destination College+ is Fulfillment Fund’s signature, college access and success event.
 This event includes college prep workshops, speakers, a campus tour, a college fair, and more.

 Students get a first-hand look at college life as we accompany them on trips to schools across California to help envision themselves in a university environment.